 “I want to do away with any stigma or embarrassment that anybody might have about getting any form of disease,” @thatgaydoctor said.
 “These things happen.”

-While monkeypox has disproportionately affected folks from the Queer community, it has the ability impact anyone irrespective of sexuality or identity.
+While mpox has disproportionately affected folks from the Queer community, it has the ability impact anyone irrespective of sexuality or identity.

-The Biden-Harris Administration launched the first phase of its monkeypox vaccine strategy on June 28, 2022.
+The Biden-Harris Administration launched the first phase of its mpox vaccine strategy on June 28, 2022.

 As part of this, it committed itself towards making testing easier, scaling and delivering vaccines to mitigate new infections and activating community leaders and stakeholders.

-On August 4 2022, monkeypox was declared a Public Health Emergency by the US Department of Health & Human Services Secretary Xavier Becerra.
+On August 4 2022, mpox was declared a Public Health Emergency by the US Department of Health & Human Services Secretary Xavier Becerra.

 According to reports, however, US efforts to address the virus outbreak on a large scale came two months after cases in the country began to spread, stirring uncomfortable memories of government inaction during the HIV/AIDS crisis.